svenluijten/emote-cli/README.md

 Emotes at your fingertips! ᕕ( ᐛ )ᕗ See all the emotes available in this package [here](data/emotes.json).

+The emotes were found [here](https://github.com/dysfunc/ascii-emoji).
+If you want to add your favorite emote, just add it to [`emotes.json`](data/emotes.json) and send a pull request!

 ## Installation
 Via [composer](http://getcomposer.org):